zappee/docker-images/splunk/oracle-weblogic-admin-server+splunk/README.md

 # Oracle WebLogic Admin Server + Splunk Forwarder Docker Image

 ## 1) Image description
-The image is built at the top of the Remal _docker/remal/oracle-weblogic-12.2.1.4_ image and additionally it contains a pre-configured Splunk Forwarder.
+This image is built at the top of the Remal _docker/remal/oracle-weblogic-12.2.1.4_ image and additionally it contains a pre-configured Splunk Forwarder.
 The forwarder is configured to send the WebLogic log entries to the Splunk server so logs can be watched from the Splunk web console.

 Details: